garbledhamster/compassai_old/README.md

 - Guidance for better verbal communication
 - Assistance in articulating ideas with precision

+### Outline AI 📝

+The Outline AI is a powerful addition to AI-Tools, capable of transforming requests into detailed outlines.
+This AI tool can take any input request and generate a comprehensive outline, providing a structured overview of the requested information.
+It offers the following functionality:

+- Detailed outlining of various topics and subjects
+- Organization of ideas and concepts in a hierarchical manner
+- Customization options to tailor the outline structure according to user preferences

 ## Getting Started

 To get started with AI-Tools, follow these steps: